Giancarlo Stanton

 Stanton is originally from the Greater Los Angeles region.
 He graduated from Notre Dame High School in Sherman Oaks, Los Angeles, before the Marlins selected him in the second round of the 2007 MLB draft.
+He made his MLB debut with the Marlins in 2010.
+Stanton led the National League in home runs in 2014.
+In November 2014, the Marlins signed Stanton to the richest total dollar value contract in team sports history at the time of the signing; the contract is worth $325 million over 13 years.

-In 2017, Stanton led MLB in home runs (59), runs batted in (RBI) (132), and slugging percentage (.631), winning the National League Most Valuable Player (MVP) Award.
+In 2017, Stanton led MLB in home runs (59), runs batted in (RBIs) (132), and slugging percentage (.631), winning the National League Most Valuable Player (MVP) Award.
+Following the 2017 season, Stanton was traded to the Yankees.
 A five-time MLB All-Star, Stanton has twice won both the NL Hank Aaron Award and outfield Silver Slugger Award after leading the league in home runs.
-In November 2014, the Marlins signed Stanton to the richest total dollar value contract in team sports history at the time of the signing; the contract is worth $325 million over 13 years.
-Following the 2017 season, Stanton was traded to the New York Yankees.
+In 2024, he earned American League Championship Series MVP honors to lift the Yankees to their first American League pennant since 2009.

 Early life

-Stanton is mostly of Irish, African-American and Puerto Rican descent.
-His maternal great-great-grandmother was Puerto Rican.
-His parents, Mike Stanton and Jacinta Garay, have been divorced since Stanton was eight years old.
-He has a brother, Egidio "E.G." Carlos Moacir Garay, and a sister, Kyrice Valivia Stanton.
+Giancarlo Cruz-Michael Stanton was born in Panorama City, California.
+Stanton's father is of Irish descent and his mother is African-American with some small Puerto Rican descent.
+Stanton's maternal great-great-great-grandmother was Puerto Rican.
+Stanton's parents, Mike Stanton and Jacinta Gary, have been divorced since Stanton was eight years old.
+Stanton has a brother, Egidio "E.G." Moacir Gary, and a sister, Kyrice Valivia Stanton.
 He was raised in the Tujunga area of Los Angeles, and grew up a Los Angeles Dodgers fan.
+His mother named him after the actors Giancarlo Giannini and Giancarlo Esposito.

 Stanton attended Verdugo Hills High School in Tujunga for two years.
 He transferred to Notre Dame High School in Sherman Oaks where he was a three-sport athlete.
 In addition to baseball and basketball, Stanton played wide receiver and cornerback for the football team.
 He had accepted a scholarship to play baseball for Tulane, and received offers from UCLA, UNLV and USC to play football.